About Nick Rakovsky

 Read the Blog

-how I ended up here
+A little about me and how I ended up here

 I didn’t start in supply chain or tech.
 My first “break” was actually just a door I refused to stop knocking on when I was 16.
 There was a startup in my hometown, I must’ve asked them for a job a dozen times before they finally said yes.
 That persistence sort of stuck.